close

 The indigenous peoples of Sinaloa, such as the Mayo and Yaqui, played a pivotal role in shaping the region’s cuisine.
 They introduced staples like corn, beans, and squash, which became foundational ingredients in many traditional dishes.

-See also Mexican Food Clovis CA: A Culinary Exploration
+See also Mexican Food in Mandarin Area: A Culinary Adventure

 Indigenous techniques, such as nixtamalization (a process of soaking corn in limewater to enhance its nutritional value), are still employed in the preparation of tortillas, tamales, and other corn-based dishes.